bufbuild/protobuf-es/docs/writing_plugins.md

 The natural instinct would be to simply print your own import statements as `f.print("import { Foo } from 'bar'")`, but this is not the recommended approach.
 Using `f.import()` has many advantages such as:

-- **Conditional imports**
-   - Import statements belong at the top of a file, but you usually only find out later whether you need the import, such as further in your code in a nested if statement.
+- **Conditional imports**: Import statements belong at the top of a file, but you usually only find out later whether you need the import, such as further in your code in a nested if statement.
 Conditionally printing the import symbol will only generate the import statement when it is actually used.

-- **Preventing name collisions**
-    - For example if you `import { Foo } from "bar"`  and `import { Foo } from "baz"` , `f.import()` will automatically rename one of them `Foo$1`, preventing name collisions in your import statements and code.
+- **Preventing name collisions**: For example if you `import { Foo } from "bar"`  and `import { Foo } from "baz"` , `f.import()` will automatically rename one of them `Foo$1`, preventing name collisions in your import statements and code.

-- **Extensibility of import generation**
-    - Abstracting the generation of imports allows the library to potentially offer other import styles in the future without affecting current users.
+- **Import styles**: If the plugin option `js_import_style=legacy_commonjs` is set, code is automatically generated with `require()` calls instead of `import` statements.

 ### Exporting